Skip to content

 Target: "triggering" (requires issue/PR event), "*" (any issue/PR), or number (specific issue/PR).

 When allowed is omitted or set to null, any labels can be removed.
 Use allowed to restrict removal to specific labels only, providing control over which labels agents can manipulate.
+The blocked field takes precedence over allowed.

 Example use case: Label lifecycle management where agents add temporary labels during triage and remove them once processed.